 The Australian Securities and Investments Commission have powers to protect consumers against misleading or deceptive and unconscionable conduct affecting all financial products and services, including credit.

 The MoneySmart website is maintained by ASIC to provide independent guidance for consumers making decisions about their personal finances.
 They provide information about:

-Office of Fair Trading ensures the marketplace remains fair and safe for both consumers and business.
-OFT can help with the following matters:
+The Office of Fair Trading ensures the marketplace remains fair and safe for both consumers and business.
+They can help with the following matters:

-Queensland Civil and Administrative Tribunal (QCAT) can hear consumer and trader disputes if the amount is under $25,000, and if the dispute is about a contract for the supply of goods and services, such as food, clothes, appliances, furniture, car repairs and maintenance, meals served in restaurants, or a haircut by a hairdressers.
-You should try to resolve your dispute with the other party before asking QCAT to hear your dispute.
+The QCAT can hear consumer and trader disputes for amounts under $25,000 and if the dispute is about a contract for the supply of goods and services, such as food, clothes, appliances, furniture, car repairs and maintenance, meals served in restaurants, or a haircut by a hairdresser.
+You should try and resolve your dispute with the other party before asking QCAT to hear your dispute.